How Our Back Injury Attorneys Can Make a Difference for You

 - Help you find the medical and rehabilitative services you may need.
 In addition, we can advise about sources of in-home care and assistance, support groups, recurring medical supplies, and more.

 - Work with a team of experts to calculate the full and fair compensation you deserve.
 For example, we may ask life care planning consultants to develop detailed outlines of a paralysis patient’s medical and personal care needs and their costs over the years to come.
 Economic consultants can help calculate lifetime income loss due to unrealized wages, benefits, retirement account growth, and anticipated promotions or career advancement that will not occur.

 - Talk to you and your family, friends, colleagues, etc., to obtain statements that allow us to demonstrate your pain and suffering, and the impact of your injuries on your lifestyle.

 Nothing can alter the fact that the injury you have suffered will change your life forever.
-However, the compassionate personal injury attorneys at the Spiva Law Group are here to help.
+However, our compassionate personal injury lawyer in Savannah is here to help.
 We will fully dedicate our efforts and resources to pursuing a just financial recovery for you.
 Contact us today to schedule a free consultation, and learn how we can make a difference in your case.

 We Demand Maximum Compensation for Spinal Cord Injuries

 The lifetime costs of health care and living expenses for a person with spinal cord injury range from $1.5 million for a 50-year-old with paraplegia to $4.78 million for a 25-year-old with high-cervical tetraplegia, according to the National Spinal Cord Injury Statistical Center.